Dermoid cysts are derived from the ectoderm and involve embryologic closure lines.

 Histology of dermoid cyst

-Less common findings include a columnar or mucous secreting epithelium, smooth muscle in the cyst wall, and surrounding eccrine glands.
+Less common findings include a columnar or mucus-secreting epithelium, smooth muscle in the cyst wall, and surrounding eccrine glands.

 Special studies for dermoid cyst